-287. CONTENT OF RESTRICTED APPRAISAL REPORTS
+289. CONTENT OF RESTRICTED APPRAISAL REPORTS

-- Question: I have been asked to provide a Restricted Appraisal Report, but I would like to be very descriptive in parts of the report.
-Does USPAP preclude appraisers from including detailed analysis in a Restricted Appraisal Report? - Response: No. USPAP prescribes the minimum content requirements for the two written report options, Appraisal Report and Restricted Appraisal Report.
-An appraiser is always free to add to the minimum requirements.
+Question: I have been asked to provide a Restricted Appraisal Report, but I would like to be very descriptive in parts of the report.
+Does USPAP preclude appraisers from including detailed analysis in a Restricted Appraisal Report?

+Response: No. USPAP prescribes the minimum content requirements for the two written report options, minimum requirements.